Alejogb1/job-board/blog-data/why-does-a-ruby-on-rails-route-not-redirect-me-to-the-correct-link.md

 id: "why-does-a-ruby-on-rails-route-not-redirect-me-to-the-correct-link"
 ---

-route redirection puzzle, shall we?
+route redirection puzzle?
 I've certainly encountered this particular head-scratcher more times than I care to count over the years.
 Back when I was developing a rather ambitious e-commerce platform—a project that, looking back, seemed designed to test my sanity—I ran into this exact problem.
 The user would click 'submit,' and instead of ending up where they should, they'd land somewhere completely unexpected, or worse, get stuck in a redirection loop.
 It's frustrating, to put it mildly, and more often than not, the solution isn't as simple as it seems.

 The root causes of incorrect redirections in Rails routes are multifaceted, ranging from syntax errors in your routing configuration to subtle inconsistencies in your controller logic, or even interaction issues with request parameters.
 Let's break down the most common scenarios I’ve seen and how to troubleshoot them effectively.